ke0ff/ICOM_UX_COVER/README.md

 There are now several user definable parameters in the "uxcover.scad" source to allow for easy
     customization of the cover (see www.openscad.org to download OpenSCAD for your platform).
-    Primarilly, up to 10mm of additional can be added.
-The dimensions have been updated and the resulting fit is very good.
+    Primarilly, up to 10mm of additional height can be added.
+The dimensions have been updated and the resulting fit is very good on the print jobs obtained thus far.